Performance Tracking > 2009 Hurricane Season |

 All websites were available with no interruptions.

 No events of particular importance or possible negative impact on the online visitors' interaction with the Websites included into the 2009 Hurricane Season report were detected during the reported period, and according to WebSitePulse, the Group delivered the expected levels of End-User experience and Customer satisfaction.

 Please, scroll down for Detailed Reports and Charts provided by WebSitePulse:

 Average Response Times August 01, 2009 - October 31, 2009

 Select individual website to display:

 WebSitePulse Performance Reports measure Uptime and Response Time as the most important metrics for the availability and the reliability of any web-based operation.
-Performance measurement took place daily, every 15 minutes during the entire Hurricane season, between the hours of 6AM and 3AM EST. The WebSitePulse website monitoring service was used to collect data and to create the reports.
+Performance measurement takes place daily, every 15 minutes during the entire Hurricane season.
+The WebSitePulse website monitoring service is used to collect data and to create the reports.